 Up to March 2004, two press releases had been received by fax from the Scottish Green Party.
 They focus on:

 The number of releases received from each party per month up to February 2004 can be seen in the table in our inventory of faxed political press releases.
-A record for the collection for each party can be found in our main catalogue.
-(Search by party name.)
+A record for the collection for each party can be found using Library Search.
+(Change the 'Search Scope' in simple search from the default 'Everything' to 'Library collections' and then search by party name.)